Home | Teen Mental Health | Trauma & PTSD

 Risky or Self-Destructive Coping

-Instead of talking about their pain, some teens try to numb it.
-This might show up as using drugs or alcohol, reckless driving, fighting, or even self-harm.
-These behaviors are often desperate attempts to gain control or escape overwhelming feelings.
+Some teens try to numb their pain instead of talking about it.
+This can lead to using drugs or alcohol, reckless driving, fighting, or self-harm.
+These behaviors are often desperate ways to feel in control or escape difficult emotions.

 School and Social Struggles

-PTSD can affect every area of a teen’s life.
-You may notice grades dropping or a pattern of frequent absences.
-At school or with peers, your child may seem withdrawn or locked in conflict with others.
-These changes can sometimes be the earliest clues that trauma is taking a toll.
+PTSD can affect every part of a teen’s life.
+You might notice falling grades or lots of absences from school.
+Your child may seem withdrawn or have conflicts with friends.
+These changes can be the first clues that trauma is having an effect.

-If you notice these signs, know that you don’t have to figure it out on your own.
-At Key Healthcare, we specialize in trauma-informed therapy and evidence-based care tailored for teens.
-Our programs create a supportive environment where your child can process their experiences and regain hope.
-With the right care and family involvement, healing is within reach for everyone.
+If you see these signs, you do not have to handle it alone.
+At Key Healthcare, we focus on trauma therapy and proven care for teens.
+Our programs offer a supportive space for your child to process their experiences and find hope.
+With the right care and family support, healing is possible for your teenager.

 Our goal in developing Key Healthcare was to create programs that gave teens the guidance they needed to draw on their strengths and realize their potential to live fulfilling happy lives.
 Based on our own experiences, we believe that everyone has the ability to change if given the proper structure and connection